vim951/apate/README.md

 * Tries to debug itself by calling ptrace.
 * Measures distance of vdso and stack.

-Credits: those tests were adapted from [debugmenot](https://github.com/kirschju/debugmenot).
+Credits: those tests were adapted from [debugmenot](https://github.com/kirschju/debugmenot) (under MIT License).

 ### Anti-VM